omnilaboratory/obd/docs/OBD-README.md

 # How to Contribute
 OmniBOLT Daemon is MIT licensed open source software.
-Hopefully you can get started by going through the above steps, but Lightning network is not that easy to develop.
+Hopefully, you can get started by going through the above steps, but the lightning network is not that easy to develop.
 Anyone is welcome to join us in this journey, and please be nice to each other, don't bring any illegal/private stuff, abuse or racial into our community.

 Please submit issues to this repo or help us with those open ones.

 Guidelines:

   * read the [OmniBOLT](https://github.com/omnilaboratory/OmniBOLT-spec) spec.
-If you have any question over there, raise issues in that repo.
+If you have any questions over there, raise issues in that repo.
   * ask questions or talk about things in Issues.
   * make branches and raise pull-request, even if working on the main repository.
-  * don't copy/past any code from anywhere else in contribution, because we have limited resource to compare source codes to avoid legal issues.
-What we can do is to read your code, run tests of your newly developed modules and read your comments in your branch to see if it is solving a real problem.
+  * don't copy/paste any code from anywhere else in contribution, because we have limited resources to compare source codes to avoid legal issues.
+What we can do is read your code, run tests of your newly developed modules and read your comments in your branch to see if it is solving a real problem.
-  * better running `go fmt` before commiting any code.
+  * better running `go fmt` before committing any code.
   * add test to any package you commit.
-  * write/contribute light client testing tools, such as a HTML page supporting WebSocket, so that new programmers can have an intuitive experience to get started.
+  * write/contribute light client testing tools, such as an HTML page supporting WebSocket, so that new programmers can have an intuitive experience to get started.
 That helps.
 We will release our tools for testing.

 Join us in [OmniBOLT slack channel](https://join.slack.com/t/omnibolt/shared_invite/enQtNzY2MDIzNzY0MzU5LTFlZTNlZjJhMzQxZTU2M2NhYmFjYjc1ZGZmODYwMWE3YmM0YjNhZWQyMDU2Y2VlMWIxYWFjN2YwMjlmYjUxNzA)